 Danske Commodities was founded in 2004 and is headquartered in Aarhus, Denmark.
 It trades power and gas in 37 countries and has more than 6,000 MW of renewable and conventional assets under management in eight countries.
 In 2017, Danske Commodities reported a 79% increase in EBT to EUR 60 million — a record result for the company — on revenue of EUR 5,472 million (up 65%).

 “Danske Commodities pioneered short-term energy trading.
 Now, 14 years into our journey, our business is stronger than ever,” said Danske Commodities CEO and founder Henrik Lind.

 “Looking ahead, we see energy trading becoming more like the financial markets.
 The growth of renewables and the increasing electrification of the energy system will drive higher liquidity and lower trading margins.
 The winners will be those that can significantly scale their volumes while lowering their cost per trade and building capabilities to handle the exponential growth in data.

 “The acquisition marks an exciting new chapter in Danske Commodities’ growth story.
 Under Equinor’s ownership Danske Commodities will benefit from a stronger financial position and a portfolio of gas and renewable assets across Europe that can be optimised in the short-term dynamic market and give us further trading opportunities.
 We will have an owner with big ambitions in renewables that can accelerate our ability to scale and make investments, and whose values and people are a strong match and fit with our own.”

-Henrik Lind will continue to lead Danske Commodities as CEO for at least 12 months after the transaction closes; the senior management team will remain in place, ensuring continuity for customers, employees and counterparties.
+Henrik Lind will continue to lead Danske Commodities as CEO for at least 12 months after the transaction closes; the senior leadership team will remain in place, ensuring continuity for customers, employees and counterparties.

 Closing is subject to certain conditions, including European Commission approval.